theaoqi/coreclr/Documentation/building/linux-instructions.md

 ```

 After the build is complete you will be able to find the output in the `bin/tests/Linux.x64.Debug/Tests/Core_Root` folder.

+It also needs to [cross build](https://github.com/gsvm/coreclr/blob/mips64-port/Documentation/building/cross-building.md) on Linux x86_64.

+After the build is complete you will be able to find the output in the `bin/tests/Linux.mips64.Debug/Tests/Core_Root` folder.

 Running a single test
 ===================